-I thought there is generally somewhat of an misunderstanding on what a venture capitalist (or VC in short) actually does.
-In order to explain the activities that happens in venture capital and to highlight the differences between an angel investor and a venture capitalist I wrote this article for you.
+I thought there is generally somewhat of a misunderstanding on what a venture capitalist (or VC in short) actually does.
+In order to explain the activities that happen in venture capital and to highlight the differences between an angel investor and a venture capitalist, I wrote this article for you.

 I’m a fan of a solid and stable income, but as soon as your expenses are covered, I also like to find ways to increase my personal capital in order to account for things like an own home or have enough money for my retirement age.

 There are many ways to invest money.
-Years ago I was spending some time in CFD trading and that worked out well.
+Years ago, I was spending some time in CFD trading, and that worked out well.
 The side effect of that was the requirement for permanent attention to the markets.
-I liked the feeling but then I found it hard to find rest at night.
-It was not the right thing for me on the long run.
+I liked the feeling, but then I found it hard to find rest at night.
+It was not the right thing for me in the long run.

-Later I tried to invest venture capital in startup companies in seed stage.
-You can start doing so even with little amount of money on seed stage crowdfunding platforms.
-Unlike popular platforms for crowdfunding such as Kickstarter and Indiegogo, this type of investment is done only for the sake of a gaining capital return, larger than the initially invested sum, after a couple of years.
-You’re buying into the company and you’re not buying their products.
+Later I tried to invest venture capital in startup companies in the seed stage.
+You can start doing so even with a small amount of money on seed-stage crowdfunding platforms.
+Unlike popular platforms for crowdfunding, such as Kickstarter and Indiegogo, this type of investment is done only for the sake of gaining capital return, larger than the initially invested sum, after a couple of years.
+You’re buying into the company, and you’re not buying their products.

-For both CFD and VC portfolio management I can recommend to put your investment capital never all in a single pot.
-You should diversify and prepare to hedge it, if need be.
-You can significantly reduce the risk of total loss, by investing into 10 different things.
+For both CFD and VC portfolio management, I can recommend putting your investment capital never all in a single pot.
+You should diversify and prepare to hedge it if need be.
+You can significantly reduce the risk of a total loss by investing in 10 different things.
 Don’t put your investment capital in a single gig, no matter how disruptive and promising the business model might seem.

-On the figure above you can see how the ROI could be distributed across ten different investments within one portfolio.
-There will be losers and there will be investments doing just “okay” but the VC is in for the, no I won’t say “unicorn“, they are in for the company, which positively stands out the most.
+In the figure above, you can see how the ROI could be distributed across ten different investments within one portfolio.
+There will be losers, and there will be investments doing just “okay,” but the VC is in for the, no I won’t say “unicorn,” they are in for the company, which positively stands out the most.

 What does a venture capitalist actually do?

 A venture capitalist usually acts on behalf of a VC organization.
-They are on the look-out for promising companies in seed stage, which have, or are soon going to have, a disruptive technology and prospects to buy.
-They are not investing their own money into the deal, but manage larger funds with the capital of several parties.
+They are on the lookout for promising companies in the seed stage, which have or are soon going to have disruptive technology and prospects to buy.
+They are not investing their own money into the deal but manage larger funds with the capital of several parties.
 Some senior VCs also have the option to invest personal capital into their portfolio too.

-The VC who completes a funding with the CEO of a company will most likely join their board as well and have a stake in strategic decisions.
-The VC will do best to make the company grow fast and share connections in their professional network.
-They are usually trying to make the company interesting for a merger, an acquisition or prepare it for an IPO.
+The VC who completes funding with the CEO of a company will most likely join their board as well and have a stake in strategic decisions.
+The VC will do their best to make the company grow fast and share connections in their professional network.
+They are usually trying to make the company interesting for a merger, an acquisition, or prepare it for an IPO.

 What is an angel investor?

-Also there is a huge myth around what angel investors do.
+Also, there is a huge myth around what angel investors do.
 They are not donating their capital to a company.
-They are investing into the company in exchange for convertible debt or ownership equity.
-Some would say the angel investor is the opposite of a VC but both of them want the company to grow fast and succeed and both will help the company to achieve even beyond the financial funding.
+They are investing in the company in exchange for convertible debt or ownership equity.
+Some would say the angel investor is the opposite of a VC, but both of them want the company to grow fast and succeed, and both will help the company to achieve even beyond the financial funding.

-A VC funding is not a lifeline and not a credit by your local SMB friendly bank.
+VC funding is not a lifeline and not credit from your local SMB-friendly bank.
 If you are not in an optimal financial state, no VC will consider you for their portfolio.
-If you want to keep control of your company, keep it alive for generations, and grow is slowly, a VC funding definitely is not for you.
+If you want to keep control of your company, keep it alive for generations, and grow is slowly, VC funding definitely is not for you.

 How does a VC make money?

 The carried interest at the exit, or just “carry” in the lingua franca, is usually around 20 percent of the net profit once the exit activities are through.
 The higher the overall net profit is, the better the carry will look.
-From the investor’s point of view this ensures that the VC always acts in their best interest to grow the company’s in the portfolio and helps making them successful.
+From the investor’s point of view, this ensures that the VC always acts in their best interest to grow the company’s in the portfolio and helps to make them successful.